javishome/get_hacs/get/README.md

 # Get HACS

-The easiest way to get HACS for Home Assistant.
+The easiest way to get HACS for Home Assistant JSH.

 > **This add-on does not run HACS.
 This add-on only provides the easiest way to download HACS.**